spitbol/88-source/README.md

 # SPITBOL-88

-The file SPIT88.ZIP contains the files as shipped in the 1990's by Mark Emmer of Catspaw,Inc.

-The remaining files in this distribution are the files contained in SPIT88.ZIP with licensing information attached, using a BSD-style license contained in the file LICENSE.

-The directory S&LP has been renamed SANDLP to avoid the use of '&' in the name.

-This is a "micro" version of Catspaw SPITBOL-386 with all of its functionality but with a much reduced memory capability.
+This is the source distribution of a "micro" version of Catspaw SPITBOL-386 with all of its functionality but with a much reduced memory capability.
 It generates EXE files and is useful in situations where you wish to distribute a program that is capable of running on all MS-DOS